Do cleaning products & air fresheners release harmful chemicals?

 Volatile organic compounds – what smells are

-The first term you need to know about is volatile organic compounds.
-This scary sounding phrase can be summed up as ‘stuff that evaporates so you can smell it’.
-It includes just about everything you can smell, from oranges and pine trees to hot tarmac and burnt toast.
+The first term you need to know about is "volatile organic compounds".
+This phrase encompasses just about everything you can smell, from oranges and pine trees to hot tarmac and burnt toast.

 Whatever the source of the smell, the molecules that evaporate off them are described as ‘volatile’.
 You can only smell that smell if that tree or tarmac releases the ‘volatile’ substances into the air so your nose can sense them.